noiseprotocol/noise_spec/noise.md

    static key pair, and can only perform DH between private keys and public keys they possess.

- * Parties must send a new ephemeral public key at the start of the first message they send (i.e. the first token of the first message pattern in each direction must be `"e"`).
+ * Parties must send a fresh ephemeral public key at the start of the first message they send (i.e. the first token of the first message pattern in each direction must be `"e"`).

- * Parties must not send static public keys and payloads, nor complete the handshake, unless they have performed DH between their current ephemeral and all of the other party's current key pairs that they are aware of.
+ * After performing a DH between a remote public key and any local private key that is not a "fresh" ephemeral private key, the local party must not send any payloads or static public keys, nor complete the handshake, unless they have also performed a DH with a "fresh" ephemeral private key against the remote public key.
+A "fresh" ephemeral private key is one that was created by processing an `"e"` token when sending a message (as opposed to an ephemeral private key passed in during initialization).

 Patterns failing the first check will obviously abort the program.

 The second and third checks are necessary because Noise uses DH outputs